Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined to put up more than 42 points in five of 10 games this season.
+- Wisconsin and its opponents have gone over the current 42-point total in five of 10 games this season.

 - In 77.8% of Nebraska's games this season (7/9), the teams combined to score more than Saturday's total of 42.

+- Saturday's total is 12.8 points lower than the two team's combined 54.8 points per game average.

-- The two teams combine to average 54.8 points per game, 12.8 more than the over/under in this contest.
+- These two squads combine to surrender 35.5 points per game, 6.5 fewer than this contest's over/under.

-- The 35.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 42 total in this contest.

-- The average total in Badgers games this season is 42.6, 0.6 points above Saturday's over/under of 42.

 - The 55.4 PPG average total in Cornhuskers games this season is 13.4 points more than this game's over/under.